 Roles and Tools ⚙️

 Adding roles and tools on your linked project shows what and how you contributed to the project!
-Not only does this show off your skills to a potential client, but it also helps you get matched with opportunities on Contra that were made for you ✨
+Not only does this show off your skills to a potential client, but it also helps you get matched with job posts on Contra that were made for you ✨

 Creating “From Scratch” Projects 🛠